Xio1996/EAACP/README.md

 <b>Stellarium Sync</b>: This moves the Stellarium view to the selected object in AstroPlanner.
 The size (or zoom) of Stellarium’s field of view is not altered.

 <b>SharpCapDSA</b>: Select an object in AstroPlanner and pressing this button will place that objects SharpCap DSA format onto the clipboard.
-If the AstroPlanner object is a comet or asteroid, then the exact coordinates will be retrieved from JPL.
 Paste the entries into SharpCap, using SharpCap’s Deep Sky Annotation dialog.

 <b>Add to AP</b>: This adds the currently selected object in Stellarium into the AstroPlanner plan.
 I have noticed it can take time for the objects ID to appear in AstroPlanner.
 Usually, clicking onto another object and then clicking outside AstroPlanner forces a refresh.
 I’m afraid this is an AstroPlanner feature 😊.